snipe/snipe-it/linuxosx/README.md

     'url' => 'http://www.yourserver.com',

 You should also change your secret key here.
-If you prefer to have your key randomly generated, run the artisan key:generate command from the application root.
+If you prefer to have your key randomly generated, run the artisan key:generate command from the application root, __after__ step 4 below.

-	php artisan key:generate --env=production

-__after__ step 4 below.

-If you opt to manually enter a key in `app.php`, __be sure it is exactly 32 characters__, or you will encounter an error when trying to load the app.
+If you opt to manually enter a key in `app.php`, __be sure it is exactly 32 characters__, or you will encounter an mcrypt_encrypt() error when trying to load the app.

 -----

-### 2) Install the Dependencies via Composer
+### 2) Install  Dependencies into Snipe-IT application root using Composer
-##### 2.1) If you don't have composer installed globally
+##### 2.1) If you don't have composer installed

-	cd <install-dir>
 	curl -sS https://getcomposer.org/installer | php
 	php composer.phar install

-##### 2.2) For global composer installations
+##### 2.2) If composer installed globally:

-	cd <install-dir>
 	composer install

 -----